 A colleague noticed a woman’s baby bump was askew.
-Officials say she faked the pregnancy to get paid time off.
+Officials say she faked a pregnancy to get paid time off.

 Folsom has claimed other pregnancies, investigators found.
 She said she had a child on July 25, 2020, and said she was pregnant again in August 2021, three months after supposedly giving birth to her second child.
 But when the inspector general’s office contacted the state Office of Vital Records to corroborate Folsom’s claims with birth certificates, “a review of medical and insurance records found no indication that Folsom had ever delivered a child,” authorities said.

-Investigators interviewed Folsom in October 2021, where they say she lied once when asked if Otmembebwe was a real person, according to the indictment, and two more times when asked about the previous children she’d reported having.
+Investigators interviewed Folsom in October 2021, when they say she lied once when asked whether Otmembebwe was a real person, according to the indictment, and two more times when asked about the previous children she’d reported having.

 Folsom resigned from her position at Georgia Vocational Rehabilitation Agency not long after the interview.